IbaraSoftware/nightshadeNeon-webgen/README.md

 It allows you to write everything down in simple Markdown format, and then convert it to HTML with a simple tool.
 You can then place those HTML pages anywhere you need.

 It uses `zenity` to present you with options, and `pandoc` in the background to handle the file conversion.

+Styling is done by applying a defined stylesheet (`style.css`) at conversion time.